 The field of interest you indicate on your application to UCSC does not automatically place you in a major.
 You are advised to declare your major as soon as possible.
-You are required to declare a major before enrolling in the equivalent of your third year,* in consultation with the appropriate academic advisers.
-You will not be allowed to enroll in classes for the equivalent of your third year until you have declared a major.
+You are required to declare a major before enrolling in the equivalent of your third year.* You will not be allowed to enroll in classes for the equivalent of your third year until you have declared a major.
 Certain majors have a limit on the number of students they can serve.
 Be sure you are aware of all the necessary criteria for qualifying for the major.
 It is wise to apply for major status as soon as you feel sure of the field you wish to enter and have met admission requirements (if any) for the major you wish to pursue.
 Junior transfer students must declare a major during their second quarter at UCSC by the deadline printed in the Academic and Administrative Calendar in the Schedule of Classes.

 You should determine the requirements for possible major choices as soon as possible because certain majors require substantial preparation, with many interlocking course sequences.
 If you intend to pursue such a major, you should start work toward it early in your undergraduate career.
 (Review majors that interest you in the Programs and Courses section.)
 Academic advisers can offer assistance in selecting courses appropriate to your individual needs.

 *Note: This is the year you would become a junior given normal progress to degree.
 For example, if you transfer to UCSC as a beginning sophomore, it is your second year here.

 Every major at UCSC includes a senior exit requirement designed to integrate the knowledge and skills learned throughout the curriculum.
 This capstone requirement may be a senior thesis, senior seminar, comprehensive examination, or some other integrative experience designed for the major.
 Choices for satisfying this requirement are specified with the requirements for each major.